 How much does it cost to study medicine in the Czech Republic?

-System of medical studies in the Czech Republic: General medicine and Dental medicine
+System of medical studies in the Czech Republic: General Medicine, Dental medicine, Veterinary medicine, and Pharmacy

-It is possible to study the program General medicine and Dental medicine in the English language.
+It is possible to study the program General Medicine, Dental Medicine, Veterinary Medicine, and Pharmacy in the English language.

 The result of the entrance exam is known usually on the same day, or within 2-3 days /for Hradec Kralove.
 All schools have multiple-choice tests.